Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, be sure to come to court as scheduled.
 When you’re appearing before the judge, ask the judge for additional time to pay.
-Normally, payment is due in full on your court day, but the judge may give you extra time (even a three-month payment plan) if requested.
-Remember, we only accept cash and money orders.
-A payment plan or indigency can be granted with the Judge’s approval.
+Normally, payment is due in full on your court day, but the judge will give you extra time (up to a three-month payment plan) to pay if requested.
 If you want to apply for Indigency status, come by Berry Hill City Hall at least a week prior to your court date to pick up a Request for an Indigency ruling, then bring the completed form and any documentation with you to court on your scheduled court date so the Judge may rule on it in open court when he hears the case on your citation..

 Yes, translation services are provided by Language Line Services over a speakerphone in the courtroom.
-The City’s Limited English Proficiency Procedure may be downloaded.
+The City’s Limited English Proficiency Procedure may be downloaded on our website.

-You may request a payment plan in open court on your scheduled court date.
-The Judge will hear your request then and may approve up to a three-month payment plan.
-Also, you could come by City Hall at least a week prior to your court date and pick up a form requesting a hearing on Indigency to be held on your court date.
+You may request a payment plan on your scheduled court date.
+The Judge will approve up to a three-month payment plan.
+Also, you could come by City Hall at least a week prior to your court date and pick up a form requesting a hearing on Indigency to be held on your court date if you qualify.
 This form should be filled out completely and brought to court with you, along with all supporting documentation.
 If you have questions about this, call Michelle Honick at 65/292-5531.